jimy-byerley/pymadcad/docs/installation.rst

 		pip install PyQt5

-- Qt from the linux repositories
+- Qt from the Linux repositories

 	.. code-block:: sh